40a/infrastructure/roles/php/README.md

 # Overview

-This role installs and configures `php` (e.g. memory settings).
+This role installs and configures `php` (e.g. memory settings) and installs PEAR / PHAR packages.

-It is used by Jenkins to run code metrics and unit tests.
+These tools are used by Jenkins to run code metrics and unit tests.

 # Example Playbook